hct-ux/preact-netlify/content/blog/accessibility-statement.md

 ---
 ## Conformance status

 The [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
-GBG digital products and services are partially conformant with WCAG 2.1 level AA.
+GBG digital products are partially conformant with WCAG 2.1 level AA.
 Partially conformant means that some parts of the content do not fully conform to the accessibility standard.

 ## Feedback